680000A 1968: HAPSHASH

 Producer: Jimmy Miller.
 Sound engineer: Eddie Kramer.

-- Child Of The Moon II (MJ/KR) -29th March, unverified acoustic version
+- Child Of The Moon II (MJ/KR) -29th March, instrumental acoustic version; under

 - Child Of The Moon III (MJ/KR) -Nicky Hopkins on piano and organ, Rocky